dotnet/designs/accepted/2020/feature-switch.md

     ...
 </ItemGroup>
 ```
 Note that even features with `Trim == true` will still only be optimized by the linker if there is a corresponding substitution definition.
-Generally, `Trim` should only beb set to `true` for items which do have a corresponding subtitution definition.
+Generally, `Trim` should only be set to `true` for items which do have a corresponding substitution definition.

 The name of the property should be picked so that it's clear what `true`/`false` mean.
 In this case, the idea is that `false` means the feature will be disabled.
 Other cases (for example `InvariantGlobalization`) might have the opposite polarity.